 In Flight of the Conchords Bret and Jemaine are "racially" abused for being New Zealanders by a fruit-seller.
 Finally they stand up to him with a stirring speech about the rights of all human beings, whereupon it all turns out to be a big misunderstanding - the man thought they were Australian!
 So then they all go and make offensive gestures outside the Australian Embassy together.

-On Veronica Mars, when Veronica's Black Best Friend Wallace moves in with his new roommate, the roommate acts uncomfortable.
+When Veronica's Black Best Friend Wallace moves in with his new roommate, the roommate acts uncomfortable.
 He explains, "I specifically said I didn't want a roommate who was...uh, you know...better looking than me."

 In an earlier episode, Veronica has implied that one of her teachers, Mr Woo, is gay, and he plays with this trope: